 Not ready to rent business space now but planning for a future move?
 Call or email us to discuss.
 We would be happy to provide you any free market information to help you plan for a future need.
-Also take a look at the average lease rates for office space in Austin, Tx, the most recent inventory of office space listings, and office space tools and calculators.
-Additionally you can learn about office space leasing on our blog.
+Also take a look at the average lease rates for space in Austin, Tx, the most recent inventory of office space listings, and tools and calculators.
+Additionally you can learn about leasing on our blog.
 Also check out the shorter term office subleases in Austin here.

 Do You Have Other Commercial Real Estate Needs in Austin?

 We also specialize in helping companies with other types of business space for rent such as warehouse, retail, medical and other commercial real estate properties